 - Under Paypal Account, click on Set.

-- Click on “Link a Paypal Account” button.
+- Click on the “Link a Paypal Account” button.

 - Enter your Paypal account login information, you will then see the confirmation page.